wesleycamargo/azure-docs.pt-br/articles/azure-databricks/databricks-extract-load-sql-data-warehouse.md

 ## <a name="create-a-spark-cluster-in-databricks"></a>Criar um cluster Spark no Databricks

-1. No portal do Azure, vá para o espaço de trabalho do Databricks que você criou e selecione **Inicializar Espaço de Trabalho**.
+1. No portal do Azure, vá para o workspace do Databricks que você criou e selecione **Inicializar Workspace**.

 2. Você é redirecionado para o portal do Azure Databricks.
 No portal, selecione **Cluster**.